Food as Medicine: Eating for Balance in TCM

 - Lily bulb soup: Moistens lungs and calms emotions

-For Energy and Vitality:
+For Energy and Vitality

 - Black sesame and walnuts: Nourish kidneys and brain